Understand Your Non-Competition Agreement Before You Sign It

 Contact an Experienced Employer Lawyer

-If you have already signed an agreement not to compete with a particular company and want to understand your obligations under it, our employment lawyers are prepared to help you.
-Or, if you already have been sued for supposedly violating your agreement, we are experienced at defending individuals in non-competition lawsuits.
+If you are deciding whether to sign an agreement not to compete or if already have signed one and want to understand your obligations under it, our employment lawyers are prepared to help you.
+Likewise, if you already have been sued or threatened with a lawsuit for supposedly violating your agreement, we are experienced at defending individuals in non-competition lawsuits.